 Production Scale Caching Implementation

-Building the Cache Key:
+Building the Cache Key

 The cache key determines what makes two requests "the same."
 A naive implementation might just hash the user prompt, but this breaks immediately in production.
 You need to normalize all inputs that affect model output.

-gpt-4-0613 and gpt-4-1106 behave differently), temperature and other sampling parameters like top_p and max_tokens, any tool or function definitions if using function calling, and potentially user or tenant ID if responses are personalized.
+A proper cache key includes: the user prompt with whitespace and formatting normalized, the complete system prompt or instructions, model name and version (because gpt-4-0613 and gpt-4-1106 behave differently), temperature and other sampling parameters like top_p and max_tokens, any tool or function definitions if using function calling, and potentially user or tenant ID if responses are personalized.

 Missing any of these causes cache pollution.
 Imagine caching a response generated with temperature=0.7 and serving it for a request with temperature=0.
 The deterministic request gets a potentially creative response, violating user expectations.

-Time to Live (TTL) Strategy:
+Time to Live (TTL) Strategy

 TTL selection directly trades freshness for hit rate.
 For static content like product documentation, you might use 24 hour TTL and invalidate explicitly when docs are updated by including a document version hash in the cache key.
 For dynamic content like stock prices, TTL might be 30 seconds or even lower.
+A common pattern is tiered TTLs based on query type.
+FAQ responses get 6 hour TTL.
+Personalized recommendations get 5 minute TTL.
+Real time data queries get 10 second TTL.
+Each tier balances staleness risk against cost savings.

-Semantic Caching Details:
+Semantic Caching Details

 Semantic caching uses embedding similarity to match prompts that are conceptually similar but textually different.
 "How do I reset my password?" and "I forgot my password, help" should return the same cached response.